Please note, this is not part of my Travel Blog. It’s part of my personal history, check it out if you wish.

 Good friend Denny Collins, RIP.

-Denny was a great fellow, he sadly passed away after a long illness about two years ago.
+Denny was a great fellow, he sadly passed away after a long illness about 4 years ago.

 Valli Kemp, beautiful big eyes.